Frequently Asked Questions

 How do I find a job?

 Students will be enrolled in a 10-week Graduate Co-op class to learn the essential skills necessary to conduct a successful job search.
 In addition, the Steinbright Career Development Center maintains a database/recruiting system to support students participating in the Graduate Co-op program, which includes job opportunities with employer partners.
-Students are also encouraged to work closely with their co-op coordinator to develop a job search strategy using the additional resources like the Career Guides and Going Global.
+Students are also encouraged to work closely with their co-op advisor to develop a job search strategy using the additional resources like the Career Guides and Going Global.

 How is the program structured?
 What is the job search process timeline?